MaT1g3R/Halp/deliverables/iteration-01.review.md

 List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

 - we agreed on the most features in this app
-- we agreed on the enviroument(java/android)
+- we agreed on the environment(java/android)
 - we agreed on the communication tools

 #### Decisions that did not turn out as well as we hoped

 List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.

-- if we should have 2 interfaces for client/worker or 2 different apps
+- if we should have 2 interfaces for client/worker or 2 different apps.
+We still are not entirely sure which is the best option.
-- more wireframe
-- time conflict for meeting
+-Being better organized and using the board and github ticketing system more are two things we need to focus on during the next sprint.
+We want to make sure we are using the tools we have set up.
+- There was a time conflict for the meeting.
+Because of our conflicting schedules other commitments, it is important to plan out meeting times well in advance to make sure everyone can make it.

 #### Planned changes

 List any process-related changes you are planning to make (if there are any)

-- we will polish the features(add/delete based on skills)
+- We will polish the features(add/delete based on skills)
+- We will make sure to plan well in advance
+-We will make sure to use the board and ticketing system more

 ## Product - Review